 A native of southern California, Shapiro began the study of piano at the age of six.
 His teachers have included Leon Fleisher, John Perry, Russell Sherman, Joanna Graudan, and Reginald Stewart.
 He studied at the University of Southern California and at the Peabody Conservatory, where he received his doctorate.

-He is also an expert Scrabble player: he has won several tournaments and is currently one of the highest-ranked players in Ohio.
 More information, including links to purchase the Schubert and Beethoven performances, can be found at www.danielshapiropianist.com